 Enhanced Geothermal Systems Demonstration Projects

-A significant long-term opportunity for widespread power production from geothermal resources lies in enhanced geothermal systems (EGS), where innovative technology development and deployment could provide exponentially more power than existing geothermal technology.
+A significant opportunity for widespread power production from geothermal resources lies in enhanced geothermal systems (EGS), where innovative technology development and deployment could provide exponentially more power than existing geothermal technology.
 EGS projects use human-made reservoirs to capture heat where the subsurface lacks the permeability or fluid saturation found in naturally occurring geothermal systems.

 One of the Office of Geothermal’s (OG) primary objectives is to realize the nation’s full geothermal resource potential through the use of cost-competitive EGS electricity generation.
-In pursuit of this goal, OG actively engages in research, development, and demonstration to validate cutting-edge EGS analysis, improve performance, and reduce costs.
+In pursuit of this goal, OG actively engages in research, development, and demonstration (RD&D) to validate cutting-edge EGS analysis, improve performance, and reduce costs.

 The FORGE drilling rig in Beaver County Utah